icopy-site/awesome/docs/awesome/awesome-ddd.md

 ## Awesome Domain-Driven Design [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-> A curated list of Domain-Driven Design (https://github.com/heynickc/awesome-ddd/blob/master/DDD), Command Query Responsibility Segregation (https://github.com/heynickc/awesome-ddd/blob/master/CQRS), Event Sourcing, and Event Storming resources.
+> A curated list of Domain-Driven Design (DDD), Command Query Responsibility Segregation (CQRS), Event Sourcing, and Event Storming resources.

 **Check out my [blog](https://buildplease.com) and [weekly DDD newsletter](https://buildplease.com/pages/dddweekly/) or say hi on [Twitter](https://twitter.com/heynickc)!**

-**[Domain-Driven Design (https://github.com/heynickc/awesome-ddd/blob/master/DDD)](https://github.com/heynickc/awesome-ddd/blob/master/https://en.m.wikipedia.org/wiki/Domain-driven_design)** is an approach to software development for complex needs by connecting the implementation to an evolving model.
+**[Domain-Driven Design (DDD)](https://en.m.wikipedia.org/wiki/Domain-driven_design)** is an approach to software development for complex needs by connecting the implementation to an evolving model.
 The premise of Domain-Driven Design is the following:

 - placing the project's primary focus on the core domain and domain logic
 - basing complex designs on a model of the domain